BenedictAdamson/MC-back-end/README.md

 You should have received a copy of the GNU Affero General Public License along with MC.
 If not, see <https://www.gnu.org/licenses/>.

-## Components
+## Description

-MC provides a web interface: you play it using a web browser, using a URL that indicates the installation (server) of MC that you wish to play.
-An installation of MC has several components that together provide the information used by your browser:
-* A *front-end*, which runs in the browser.
-* A *front-end HTTP server*, which provides your browser with the code for the front-end.
-* A *back end HTTP server*, which does the complicated processing.
+This project provides the *back-end HTTP server* of the system, which does the complicated processing.
-* A *database server*, which records long term information for the back end HTTP server.
+It communicates with a *database server*, which records long term information for the back-end HTTP server.
-* Optionally, an *HTTP reverse proxy* (also call the *ingress*), which communicates with the browser.
-It forwards requests from the browser (or front-end) to the *front-end HTTP server* and to the *back end HTTP server*, as appropriate for each request.
+When installed it would be accessed through an *HTTP reverse proxy* (also call the *ingress*), which communicates with the browser.

-The back end HTTP server makes use of code in the *model* component.
+The back-end HTTP server makes use of code in the *model* component.
-The servers are processes, and so could run on one computer, or several.
+The back-end HTTP server could run on one computer, or several.

 The system has separate front-end and back-end HTTP servers because of the technical difficulty of combining them.
 The front-end HTTP serving must provide identical static front-end code at multiple URLs,